 - Advertise employment opportunities (i.) internally, (ii.) in the Springfield Republican, and (iii.) in diverse publications, e.g., El Pueblo, on a monthly basis until such positions are filled.
-Both employment opportunities will be published in diverse publications and also general.
-BB will also (iv.) advertise, on a monthly basis until relevant positions are filled, with local career centers, e.g., MassHire, and local organizations who work with individuals identified as minorities, veterans, women, people with disabilities, and LGBTQ+.
-Our goal is to see the number of individuals from the above individuals from the above-referenced demographics groups that were hired and to contain the metric of the number of posting we published. - Create a promotion process that employs equity principles for current employees to recommend individuals including minorities, women, veterans, people with disabilities, and LGBTQ for employment.
+BB will also (iv.) advertise, on a monthly basis until relevant positions are filled, with local career centers, e.g., MassHire, and local organizations who work with individuals identified as minorities, veterans, women, people with disabilities, and LGBTQ+. - Create a promotion process that employs equity principles for current employees.
 BB is committed to creating the internal policies needed for all employees to have opportunities to grow within the company.
 We will develop a comprehensive process for working with current employees to evaluate their performance, identify opportunities for advancement (dependent on availability), and support current employees in applying for the available opportunities.
-BB will advertise all available employment to Ideally, the percentage of women (or, those that identify as female) employed by BB would be higher.
-Our goal only reflects our minimum standard. opportunities internally for one week prior to advertising to the general public BB plans to advertise the following promotion opportunities atleast once a quarter.
-BB plans to spread the word at every event if possible.
+BB will advertise all available employment

+1 Ideally, the percentage of women (or, those that identify as female) employed by BB would be higher.
+Our goal only reflects our minimum standard.

-V Establish relationships with organizations that are diversity-focused for the purposes of providing information about employment and training opportunities.
+- opportunities internally for one week prior to advertising to the general public; and, - Establish relationships with organizations that are diversity-focused for the purposes of providing information about employment and training opportunities.
 BB has already begun working with Nueva Esperanza, Holyoke Safe Neighborhood Initiative, and other organizations that are willing to work with BB.
 Accordingly, BB will work closely with these organizations whenever positions are available to recruit new employees.
-(Note: Every interaction with these organizations will be documented and recorded for potential use in assessing the success of these relationships.)BB will work with this establishment that are diversity-focused to focus on: 1)networking with their constituencies for employment purposes 2)Provide information on employment opportunities 3) Provide information sessions about the marijuana industry.
-We will collect data of all that attend these workshops/meetings and from those will receive employment or opportunities from marijuana companies.
+(Note: Every interaction with these organizations will be documented and recorded for potential use in assessing the success of these relationships.)